m0bx/pdf-scraper/README.md

-# Simple Python PDF scraper
+# Simple Python website PDF scraper

 ## Usage
 Define depth and starting URLs within the ```config.json``` file, and install the following dependencies using pip: